nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ---

-## 2. Profiles
+## 2. Use profiles to select preset configurations

-Profiles are a way to customize the behavior by selecting an option at runtime, to avoid having to edit a file every time you want to do something differently.
+Profiles are a great way to adapt your workflow configuration by selecting preset options at runtime, to avoid having to edit a file every time you want to run something differently.

 ### 2.1.
-Create a profile
+Create profiles for switching between Docker and Conda

-We're still working inside the `nextflow.config` file, but we're going to restructure how we write the configuration for the `docker` and `conda` directives.
+Setting up these profiles mainly involves restructuring how we specify the `docker` and `conda` directives.

 _Before:_